 Blame is something for the police to determine, but I find it unlikely that the accident was my fault.
 Generally, the vehicle to the rear has greater visibility and therefore has the responsibility to yield.
 It’s why saying “the guy cut me off and braked suddenly” is not an acceptable excuse for rear-ending someone, even if it’s 100% true.
 The police needed me to give a statement and needed me back at the police station – they were nice enough to not only give me a ride, but drop my girlfriend back at her apartment, as well.
 They were both really nice guys, especially the guy who gave me the – he even gave me the mouthpiece “for souvenir,” he said.
 Funny guy.

 What’s the inside of a Taiwanese cop car like?
 A lot like a taxi.
 There’s no shield in between the front and back seats – no adjustments to anything inside the vehicle, at all, beyond the radio/GPS/windshield-mounted video recorder.
 I was told by the cops that it takes a serious offense to even be handcuffed, here – most times, if arrests are to be made, they call in the cavalry and are never even a part of it.
 Again, they love the overkill.
 Standard DUI checkpoints involve two cars, five cops, and at least two AR-15 assault rifles…in a country that has the least-armed population next to Japan.
-But a lot of law here is really ambiguous.
+But a lot of law here is really ambiguous, you can take a look at this great post to read if you would like to know more about the lawyers who can help you during these cases.
 For example, it’s illegal to carry “certain knives,” but only at certain times and certain places – but if you have a decent reason for carrying it, police tend to turn a blind-eye.
 Having a 3″-4″ blade on you would require you stating that it is for self-defense for the police to charge you for it – otherwise, you have a knife on you because you were going to buy some fruit and would need to cut it to eat it (that is a totally legitimate excuse and will be accepted by the police without much hassle about it).
 While I was breathalyzed, I wasn’t searched at all – no pat-down – nothing.
 These cops put me in the back seat of their squad car, uncuffed, without searching me.
 But they need three AR-15s at DUI roadblocks.
 That’s Taichung all-over.

 I was told it would only take a half hour, or so, to give my statement.
 It wound up taking two hours.
 At least that part of police work is the same, in every nation.
 I had to confirm a diagram of what happened and explain what I explained to you a few paragraphs back.
 I was then returned to my scooter to retrieve it by the police – the same police who literally just took my word on my being who I was, based in giving them my name/birthday – I told them I’d be happy to go back to my place to get my IDs for them, but they said it was no problem.
 This country is seriously amazing.
 The same cops who told me I couldn’t be driving without a license brought me back to my scooter so I could drive home…without a license.
 Seriously.
 Best country ever.

 To finalize, I would like to state that I really do love Taiwan, especially Taichung.
 When people talk about freedom, this is what I think about.
 In the USA, I never would have been breathalyzed.
 Then, again, I also wouldn’t have been treated so nicely by them, including cracking jokes about giving me a breathalyzer souvenir, not searched/cuffed, and chauffeured around.
 After I gave my statement, they said if I broke any laws, they’d let me know and mail me the citations.
 I’ll discover that sometime next week, I suppose.
-Meanwhile, my scooter has sustained no damage, the damage to the other scooter was minimal, as was bodily damage to the driver.
+Meanwhile, my scooter has sustained little damage, the damage to the other scooter was minimal, as was bodily damage to the driver.
 We’ll see what it all comes back with, but at the end of the day, I came off looking pretty good.
+I wouldn’t have minded too much if my scooter was damaged anyway.
+I’ve been looking at buying a car since they’re much safer than my current scooter.
+My friend told me that Conklin Cars have a great current selection of used cars in Kansas so when I’m ready to finally buy a car, I might pay them a visit.
+I’ll just have to sell my scooter first!
 It’s almost-impossible to get foreigners here to abide by the laws, and cops know it – we’re damned-near impossible to track down and enforce rulings upon.
 I know of foreigners here who have overstayed visas for years, and the cops know it, know where they are working illegally, etc. – and they just don’t do anything.

 There is no place in the world I feel as free as I do in Taiwan.